The Poorer the Student, the Less Likely to Apply for Aid

 A report on Education-Portal.com outlines some of the challenges facing low-income students and the community colleges that could provide them with affordable education:

-• Students may lack a basic understanding of the financial planning necessary to afford a college education.
+• Students may lack a basic understanding of the financial planning necessary for a college education.

 • Students attending two-year colleges may not receive sufficient information about the various types of financial aid available to them.

-• Students who do receive information may be reluctant to apply because of a fear of debt.
+• Students who receive information may be reluctant to apply because of a fear of debt.

 • Some students may not trust the government agencies that supply federal aid and refuse to provide the personal information necessary for a financial aid application.

-• Students who attend night or weekend classes may not have the same access to college offices that provide financial aid information during normal business hours.
+• Students who attend night or weekend classes may not have the same access to college offices that provide financial aid information during regular business hours.

 • Lack of funding may restrict a college's ability to reach out to students and educate them about financial aid options.